AveryS00/song-link-bot/README.md

+# The upcoming changes to Discord botting will unfortunately kill this functionality.
+As such, I am abandoning this project in pursuit of other goals

 Note: The current commit is under a large rewrite (1.1.0) and will not work.
 Please use\
 ``git checkout a1da36c3f403849e33f5471784795df9943e37f3``\
 To get the stable version 1.0.0